chenz16/path_planning/README.md

 In the behavior planning step,  current ego vehicle information `EgoCarInfo  & ego `, the surrounding vehicle information `const vector<PeerCar> &peers`, and previous planned path  `const Path & previous_path` are used to determine either the ego vehicle wants to keep the current lane or want to do lane change.
 If it is the former, it plans the path based on function call `Path keep_lane`; if it is the latter, it plans the path based on lane change method `Path change_lane`.
 More details are described as follows:

-    1) I updated the previous path by removing what has been consumed by the controller, particually for "previous_s_path" which is not provided by the simulator.
+1) Update the previous path by removing what has been consumed by the controller, particually for "previous_s_path" which is not provided by the simulator.

 	    auto n_consumed = previous_s_path.size() - previous_path.size();
 	    previous_s_path.erase(previous_s_path.begin(), previous_s_path.begin() + n_consumed);

 2) If the system is in process of lane change, it uses the previous planned path.
 If not, it plans the new path

 	    if (in_lane_change) {
 	      if (previous_path.size() <= PATH_LEN) {